 One-touch configuration, also known as straight-through processing, is very achievable for product-based businesses.
 The products and their documentation are predefined, and the product configurator has the relatively simple task of filtering out a valid solution from the catalog.

 Complex products come in too many combinations for a back-end operation with a predefined product catalog.
 Complex products tend to involve a unique combination that has never been sold, engineered, nor produced before.
 Depending on the case, and if the product is configured or customized, different solutions and integrations are needed.
-We will cover this topic deeper soon in another blog post.

 Guided selling is a concept to empower the salesperson (or the online product configurator) with expert knowledge on how to ask the relevant questions to the customer.
 In complex sales, it is a challenge to scale the number of salespersons.
 It takes a long time to learn all the ins and outs of the different markets, customers, applications, and products.
 Experienced salespersons become irreplaceable assets since they have all the needed knowledge in their heads.